Where can I get naloxone?

 What’s the price and availability of Naloxone?

 Even when insurance is not available, some manufacturers will provide naloxone at no charge for people who cannot purchase it through insurance or other means if requested by their physician.
-Contact the manufacturer’s website – such as Evzio or Narcan – for information on these programs.
+Contact the manufacturer’s website – such as Narcan – for information on these programs.

 Does naloxone expire?